-If that wasn't enough, you can reach the Schrüsserlbrunn Pilgrimage Church via only 99 steps.
+If that wasn't enough, you could reach the Schrüsserlbrunn Pilgrimage Church in only 99 steps.

 The road back from the hut is well signposted.
 The slope of the downhill road puts a heavy strain on tired legs.
 The lower exit of the Bear Gorge is still about a 45-minute walk away, on the same road where you started the tour.
 The tour ends in the parking lot.

-As I mentioned earlier, during the tour you will find a total of 4 huts where you can refresh yourself, use the bathroom or even have lunch.
+As I mentioned earlier, during the tour, you will find a total of 4 huts where you can refresh yourself, use the bathroom, or even have lunch.
 Even before the tour, you have the opportunity to use the toilet in the parking lot.
-Halfway through the 3-km-long introductory section, there is also a drinking fountain where you can refresh yourself.
+Halfway through the 3-km-long introductory section, there is a drinking fountain where you can refresh yourself.

 - Guest House "Die Klammwirtin" / The restaurant is located at the entrance